2: Model-Editor, Mechanism-Editor, Part-Editor

 2r Three Editors

-The three editor-types have the same interface.
+The three editor-types have the same workspace.

 Graphic-Area :

-Add, view, select, and edit elements
+To add, view, select, and edit elements

 Contextual toolbars :